bekerk/lats-have-fun/README.md

 - Python (with a small Prolog inference engine)

 Scenarios covered:
-- Internal reasoning for logical puzzles
+- Reasoning with logical puzzles

 ## Running examples